Choose from twelve Learning Tracks

 Make sure your students have worked through the expected basic operations for their grade level BEFORE doing any of the optional Learning Tracks.

-Optional Learning Tracks.
-Add to 20 and Subtract from 20 are additional problems that the Common Core feels should be committed to memory.
+Optional Learning Tracks–for students who have finished the basics.
+(7) Add to 20 and (8) Subtract from 20 are additional problems that the Common Core feels should be committed to memory.
 They are composed of facts you can figure out if you know the basic 1s through 9s facts, but can be learned AFTER the basics are learned, if there is time in first or second grade.
 They should not be assigned until after the student has mastered the basic 1s through 9s addition and subtraction facts.

 After students learn the basic 1s through 9s multiplication facts, if there is time, they can move on to 10s, 11s, 12s.
 After basic 1s through 9s division facts are learned (and all the other basic operations are learned) then the 10s, 11s, and 12s are a good use of time.